Administration of Kisspeptin in Patients With Hyperprolactinemia

 Experimental

 Blood sampling every 10 minutes over two 12-hour periods.
 One 12-hour period without any intervention.
-One 12-hour period consisting of administration of 10 boluses of kisspeptin 112-121 0.24 nmol/kg intravenously (IV) in a 10-hour period and one bolus of gonadotropin-releasing hormone (GnRH) at hour 11.
+One 12-hour period consisting of administration of 10 boluses of kisspeptin 112-121 intravenously (IV).

 • Drug: Kisspeptin 112-121